-For example, consider the fault at F1 in Figure 2-10: ZONE 4 FAULT EXAMPLE and assume that a blocking scheme is being used in the protected line.
+For example, consider the fault at F1 shown below and assume that a blocking scheme is being used in the protected line.
 A continuous blocking signal must be sent to the remote terminal to block tripping there until the fault is cleared.
 Offset in the Zone 4 functions will assure this condition.
-Offset will also assure that Zone 4 time-delayed backup (when used) will also be provided for zero voltage faults.
+Offset will also assure that Zone 4 time delayed backup (when used) will also be provided for zero voltage faults.